If you’re thinking of investing in cryptocurrency, there are some essential things you need to know before you begin.

 “Cryptocurrency” refers to digital money.
 These are currencies that exist entirely online, and independent of any country, bank, or governing body.
 They are not based on any physical asset, which means their value is determined entirely by public sentiment.
 In other words, they’re worth only what people are willing to pay for them.
 Which, if you’ve been watching the news lately, is quite a bit.

 You cannot invest in cryptocurrency through your regular bank or brokerage account.
-You need to sign up for a cryptocurrency exchange platform like Coinsquare (Canada).
+You need to sign up for a cryptocurrency exchange platform like Shakepay (Canada).

-Coinsquare has been my go-to for trading cryptocurrency because it’s easy to use, transferring money into your wallet is really fast, and they have tons of coins available.
-You can very easily build a diversified crypto portfolio with both the main coins as well as alt-coins.
+Shakepay has been my go-to for trading cryptocurrency because it’s easy to use, transferring money into your wallet is really fast, and I love that I can shake my phone to get free Bitcoin!
+You can very easily build your crypto portfolio with small recurring buys.

 There are thousands of different cryptocurrencies.
 For the sake of keeping things simple in this article, when I refer to crypto, cryptocurrency, or cryptocoins, I’m talking primarily about Bitcoin, Litecoin, and Ethereum.